 8. The Food Trucks

-There are about 5-7 food trucks there everyday, and the lines are never TOO bad, unless you’re wanting Alabama Sweet Tea!
-Don’t miss out on the crepes!
-Co-Town Crepes are amazing!
-Click HERE to visit their website!
+There are about 12 different food trucks there everyday, and the lines are never TOO bad, unless you’re wanting Alabama Sweet Tea!

 I said I was only going to stand in line for tea so I could say I actually stood in line for 20 minutes for a glass of tea!